Tobiadefami/fuxion/README.md

-# GPT3Norm
+# Datasynth
-GPT-3 powered data normalization functions.
+GPT-3 powered data generation and normalization functions.

 ## Installation

-We recommend that you create a virtual environment before proceeding with the installation of this project as it would help to create an isolated environment for this project.
+We recommend that you create a virtual environment before proceeding with the installation process as it would help to create an isolated environment for this project.
 After doing that, you can proceed with the installation by following the steps below.

 - Clone the repository
 - Install poetry: